lfnascimento/valkyrie/README.md

 ## Usage

-Finding the best open seat should be sent a request to `/api/v1/venue/lookup_best_available_seats` with a list of available seats, number of rows and columns of a venue as json
+To find the best open seat should be sent a `POST` request to `/api/v1/venue/lookup_best_available_seats` with a list of available seats, number of rows and columns of a venue as json

 Example:
 ```